 But just because a minister preaches or teaches something that is less than traditional doesn’t necessarily mean they have a corrupt heart.
-It can mean that they do in the same way that someone who teaches traditional teachings can have a corrupt heart.
-You may not agree with their teachings, and you might even be right to disagree with them (possibly), but you cannot assume their motives unless you know explicitly that the teacher is teaching against the core message of the Gospel and/or that the teacher is unrepentant about hypocrisy.
-There are 5 misconceptions about non-traditional ministers that I would like to address in this article.
+It doesn’t mean they are a “false teacher.”
+They might have a corrupt heart in the same way that someone who teaches traditional teachings can have a corrupt heart.
+However, that is not inherently the case.
+You may not agree with their teachings, and you might even potentially be right to disagree with them, but you cannot assume their motives unless you know explicitly that the teacher is teaching against the core message of the Gospel and/or that the teacher is immersed in unrepentant hypocrisy.
+I think it is safe to say that most non-traditional ministers are in the ministry for the right reasons.
+There are 5 misconceptions about non-traditional ministers that I would like to address in this article…

-- They do it for the money
+1. “They do it for the money.”

-There is absolutely no way for someone to know this unless one hears the minister say this himself.
-In fact, this is disproven very easily because many ministers who are non-traditional about certain things end up losing their jobs.
+There is absolutely no way for someone to know this unless one explicitly hears the minister say this himself.
+In fact, this is disproven very easily because many ministers who are non-traditional end up losing their jobs.
 And they usually suspect they will lose their job if they do teach what they believe.
 This happens more often than not.
 There is rarely money in telling what you believe to be true in an environment that wouldn’t believe you.

-- They do it for the fame
+2. “They do it for the fame.”

-As was said in the last point, most ministers in this situation end up losing their jobs and knew that they probably would.
+As was said in the last point, most ministers in this situation ended up losing their jobs and knew that they probably would.
 How would this get them fame?
 Again, there is absolutely no way for someone to know this unless one hears the minister say such a thing himself.
-If there happens to be some sort of fame (which is rare) it would be negative.
+If there happens to be some sort of fame (which is rare), it would usually be negative.
 It would be much easier to receive fame by having the same dedication and courage in teaching what tradition says.

-- They do it for the numbers
+3. “They do it for the numbers.”

 Statistically speaking, if a minister in a previously traditional church manages to teach something less than traditional and keep his job, he will almost certainly lose members.
 Sometimes he might gain new ones after the loss, but that doesn’t always happen.
 Just because he stands for what he believes doesn’t mean people are going to like it.
-It usually goes the negative direction.
+It usually goes in the negative direction.

-- They don’t study their Bibles
+4. “They don’t study their Bibles.”

-- They Don’t really love God
+5. “They Don’t really love God.”